BruceAmalemba/BruceAmalemba/README.md

 Here are some of my standout projects.
 Dive into my repositories to explore more!

-- **[Machine-Learning-Models](https://github.com/BruceAmalemba/Machine-Learning-Models)**: A collection of machine learning models built with Scikit-learn, TensorFlow, and visualized using Seaborn and Matplotlib. *(Update with specific project details.)*
+- **[Machine-Learning-Models](https://github.com/BruceAmalemba/Machine-Learning-Models)**: A collection of machine learning models built with Scikit-learn, TensorFlow, and visualized using Seaborn and Matplotlib. *(carried out several projects .)*
-- **[Web-2](https://github.com/BruceAmalemba/web-2)**: A data-driven web application leveraging Tableau for visualizations and SQL for data processing. *(Update with specific project details.)*
+- **[Ambururu-Waterfall-Resort](https://github.com/BruceAmalemba/web-2)**: A data-driven web application leveraging Tableau for visualizations and SQL for data processing. *(Update with specific project details.)*
 - **[Project Name 3](https://github.com/BruceAmalemba/project3)**: A project showcasing optimization with Linear Programming and data analysis with R. *(Update with specific project details.)*

 *Check out my pinned repositories below for more exciting work!*